top of page

 • Will there be paramedics, lifeguards, and other emergency personnel?

 Yes.
 There will be lifeguards on the safety boats and on the beach at the finish line.
 There will be medical professionals waiting at the finish line to check each swimmer and kayaker at the end of their swim.
-There is an emergency plan with EMS personnel on PEI in the event of an on-water emergency.
+There is an emergency plan with EMS personnel in the event of an on-water emergency.

 • Who is in charge on the day of the swim?